HaikuTeam/docs/using-haiku/editing-elements-on-the-stage.md

 #### RESIZING THE STAGE {#resizestage}

-You can resize the stage (and thus default size for your Haiku component) in two ways:
+You can resize the stage (and thus default size for your Animator component) in two ways:

 Visually, you can hover over the stage name until the stage is outlined in pink — then click and you will get a visual resizing tool.